neuroforest/neuro/docs/testing.rst

 **Environment variables**

 The default variable names used for testing are stored in file ``.env.defaults``.
-Variables in this file can be overriden by creating the file ``.env.testing`` in the root directory.
+Variables in this file can be overridden by creating the file ``.env.testing`` in the root directory.

 **Running tests**